wp-plugins/include/readme.txt

 1. The Include Plugin default Options Panel.
 Set the default options for the includes here.
 Located at Tools > Include

 == Changelog ==

+= 2.6 =
+* Fixed bug: Multiple instance of the same include failing.

 = 2.5 =
 * Fix for sizable bug.
 Settings panel didn’t do anything… Now it does.